 Of course, a gymnast needs to hold the hair together and away from the face to stay focused.
 Although, the rules that define acceptable hairstyles for gymnasts in the U.S are not so rigid.
 The best gymnasts are aware that hairstyles can sometimes mean the difference between winning and losing.
 For this reason, top performers try to keep their hairstyles simple and cute.

 - Some Points To Note Before Choosing Hairstyles

 - 3) Easy Fold-Up Braids

 Some Points To Note Before Choosing Hairstyles

 Choose a hairstyle that does not leave hair on your face.
 Apart from the hair in the face causing discomfort, it can also portray negative self-esteem to judges and audiences.
 It can also impede performance when it flies straight into the eyes.

-Three main hairstyles from which most cute and easy gymnastics hairstyles are derived include bun, braids, and ponytails.
-Many gymnastic hairstyles are a creative combination of buns, ponytails, and braids.
+Most main hairstyles are derived from the bun, braids, and ponytails.
+Many gymnastic hairstyles are a creative combination from these 3.

 Let's start with the bun.
 There are more than 50 different ways to make bun hairstyles.

 This awesome hairstyle combines the ponytail and braid into a well-packed bun.
 Gymnasts can be confident that no strand of hair will stray once the bun has been successfully made.